Mated to Mek

 Doug tapped the pod’s surface with a polymer fingertip.
 “The lid’s locking mechanism uses a revolving algorithm that’s impossible for even my skills to crack.”
 His green cybernetic eye flashed.
 “Dollard went to great lengths to keep whoever or whatever’s inside this thing secured.”

-“That asshole thought it was important enough to die for,” said the Enayshuan cyborg, his metallic facial tattoos gleaming slashes against his dark skin.
+“That asshole thought it was important enough to die for,” said the Enayshuan cyborg, his metallic facial tattoos like silver slashes against his dark skin.
 “He lost both arms trying to get it onto the shuttle.”

 “Hope the fucker took a long time bleeding out,” muttered Rust.

-Straightening, he glanced toward where the Hardship sat parked on the deck of the shuttle bay, its mismatched plating and sensor arrays as unique to it as the cyborgs were to their implants.
+Straightening, he glanced toward where the Hardship sat parked on the deck of the shuttle bay, its mismatched plating and sensor arrays as unique to it as the implants on a cyborg.
 He had a decent stock of basic medical supplies on board, but the Icarus likely had a better facility.

 “I assume you have a working med bay?” he asked.
 “I’d prefer to open this there in case something goes wrong.”